 Copy and paste are one of the most popular operations of our daily life.
 Generally, the muse right-click is used to copy and paste with a GUI or desktop environment.
 But as Linux is a geeky operating system some users prefer the command line interface where they also require the copy and paste operation.
 But how can we integrate the GUI or Desktop clipboard with the command line interface?
 The xclip command is the first choice for copy paste and clipboard access operations from the command line interface.

 The xclip command mainly uses the standard input and standard output in order to read and write with the X server to communicate with the Desktop environment clipboard.
-The xclip command can also interact with the files contents, command input and output.
+The xclip command can also interact with the contents of the file, command input, and output.

 Install xclip Command

-The xclip command is provides by all major Linux distributions.
+The xclip command is provided by all major Linux distributions.

 Ubuntu, Debian, Mint Kali:

 Copy File Contents To Clipboard From Command Line